 Tim Gilmore writes about the haunted South.

-He’s the creator of and sole writer at www.jaxpsychogeo.com, a project that explores place and catalogues the Southern Gothic at nearly 400 locations in and around Jacksonville, Florida.
+He’s the creator of and sole writer at www.jaxpsychogeo.com, a project that explores place and catalogues the Southern Gothic at more than 400 locations in and around Jacksonville, Florida.

-Gilmore is the author of a number of books, including the historical novel about the founder of Jacksonville, The Book of Isaiah: A Vision of the Founder of a City, illustrated by his colleague Shep Shepard, and creative nonfiction such as The Devil in the Baptist Church: Bob Gray’s Unholy Trinity, In Search of Eartha White: Storehouse for the People, The Mad Atlas of Virginia King, and Stalking Ottis Toole: A Southern Gothic, which FSCJ Dramaworks’s Ken McCullough directed at the Wilson Center in Spring 2017.
+Gilmore is the author of 16 books, including the historical novel about the founder of Jacksonville, The Book of Isaiah: A Vision of the Founder of a City, illustrated by his colleague Shep Shepard, and creative nonfiction such as The Devil in the Baptist Church: Bob Gray’s Unholy Trinity, In Search of Eartha White: Storehouse for the People, The Mad Atlas of Virginia King, and Stalking Ottis Toole: A Southern Gothic.
+Gilmore adapted Stalking Ottis Toole as a play, which FSCJ (Florida State College at Jacksonville) Dramaworks’ Ken McCullough directed at the school’s Wilson Center in Spring 2017.

-He is the organizer of JaxbyJax, the literary arts festival built on the theme of “Jacksonville Writers Writing Jacksonville.”
+Gilmore is the founder of JaxbyJax, a literary arts festival built on the theme of “Jacksonville Writers Writing Jacksonville.”

 Gilmore’s work has appeared in numerous national and Jacksonville area publications ranging from Andrei Condrescu’s Exquisite Corpse to Fiction Fix to Perversion Magazine to Jacksonville’s Folio Weekly.
 His first stories for Folio appeared in the mid-1990s.
 He currently writes Folio’s “E Pluribus Jax” column.

-Gilmore teaches Literature and Writing at Florida State College at Jacksonville.
+Gilmore teaches Literature and Writing at Florida State College at Jacksonville, where he was awarded a 2018 Distinguished Faculty Award.
+The Cultural Council of Greater Jacksonville named Gilmore the 2018 “Literary Artist of the Year.”
+Also in 2018, Gilmore served on the Jacksonville City Council’s Civil Rights History Task Force.
 He holds a Ph.D. in English from the University of Florida.